 Plaintiff’s counsel had been to court several times on motions to compel documents and motions to compel further documents from an international Corporation.
 The court’s most recent order was that the documents were to be served two weeks before the corporation’s person most knowledgeable depositions were to take place in London.
 Instead defendant produced 30,000 documents on a CD less than 24 hours before the London depositions were to begin.
 Plaintiff counsel went forward with the depositions as trial was in a month and his client could not afford for the lawyer to go to London another time.
 Plaintiff counsel expressed his frustrations that even though the court gave him $6000 in sanctions he was severely handicapped in his preparation for the depositions and it impacted on what evidence he could obtain before trial.

-When I hear of a Judge or Discovery Referee making a ruling which essentially tries to not make anybody angry and essentially splits the baby, I cringe.
+When a Judge or Discovery Referee makes a comprise in a a discovery dispute–splitting the baby–I cringe.
 This goes against the philosophy of the Discovery Act and current case law.
 There are rules in discovery and attorneys are expected to play by those rules.
-When one side plays by the rules and asks the court to enforce those rules, it becomes disheartening to that party when the Judge or Discovery Referee splits the baby instead of making the tough call… Continue Reading
+When one side plays by the rules and asks the court to enforce those rules, it becomes disheartening to that party when the Judge or Discovery Referee splits the baby instead of making the tough call.

 In most personal injury actions the plaintiff is served with a Notice for an Independent Medical Examination.
 It has become so commonplace that no one really thinks twice about the demand.
 However, there are a few requirements to this discovery device that defendant must comply with in order to perfect the request.
-Although obtaining an Independent Medical Examination may appear to be a simple process here are some interesting twists and turns that I have encountered that a defendant should consider before they serve their demand… Continue Reading
+Continue Reading I’ve Got This Doctor You Gotta See!

-As every lawyer is aware, a party may propound more than 35 specially prepared interrogatories or requests for admissions simply by attaching a Declaration of Necessity pursuant to C.C.P. §2030.040 and C.C.P. §2033.040 stating the reasons why they need more.
-See C.C.P. §2030.050 and C.C.P. §2033.050.
-However, when you receive more than 35 specially prepared interrogatories or requests for admissions, you should ask yourself the question "IS IT REALLY NECESSARY?"… Continue Reading
+As every lawyer is aware, a party may propound more than 35 specially prepared interrogatories or requests for admissions simply by attaching a Declaration of Necessity (pdf) pursuant to C.C.P. §2030.040 (pdf) and C.C.P. §2033.040 (pdf) stating the reasons why they need more.
+See C.C.P. §2030.050 (pdf) and C.C.P. §2033.050 (pdf).
+However, when you receive more than 35 specially prepared interrogatories or requests for admissions, you should ask yourself the question “IS IT REALLY NECESSARY?”
+Continue Reading “I DECLARE, IT IS NECESSARY”

 You are within fifty days of trial and you are in receipt of defendant’s expert witness disclosure.
 She has three experts and you have three experts.
 All six of them need to be deposed in less than 35 days and you haven’t yet sent out a deposition notice.
 You pick up the phone and meet and confer with opposing counsel to select dates.
 During the conversation the attorney for the defendant states very adamantly